joshnuss/svelte-bridge/README.md

 ## Caveats

-The following Svelte features are not supported:
+The following features are not supported (yet?):

 - Slots
 - 2-way data binding
+- Types

 ## License